 What is a Residual Method of Valuation? | A Guide for Developers

-A residual method of valuation is a way of valuing land.
-Here is what a residual method of valuation is, when it might be used and how it works.
+A Residual Method of Valuation is a way of valuing land.
+Here is what it is, when it might be used and how it works.

 What Exactly is a Residual Method of Valuation?

-In simple terms, residual refers to the amount ‘left over’ after all the relevant costs of development and profit have been deducted.
+In simpler terms, residual refers to the amount remaining after all relevant costs of development and profit have been deducted.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

-Property developers are likely to use a residual method of land valuation.
-It is a way of estimating the likely costs, likely returns and possible profits on a development project that they are considering and so helping them decide whether it is viable.
+Property developers are likely to use a Residual Method of Land Valuation.
+It is a way of estimating the costs, returns and possible profits on a development project that they are considering, helping them to decide whether it is viable.

-A residual method of valuation is a way of planning a budget and of managing the risk on a project.
+It is a way of planning a budget and managing the risk of a project.

-A residual method of valuation may also be of use in obtaining finance for a project.
-It will indicate to the lender what the completed property and the land to be purchased is worth.
+It might also be of use in obtaining finance for a project.
+It will indicate to the lender what the completed property and the land to be purchased are worth.

-A residual method may be used as a way of ascertaining what the undeveloped land is worth and how much should be paid for it.
-This may be of use when negotiating the purchase of it with the seller.
+A residual method can determine what some undeveloped land is worth and how much should be paid for it.
+And this information is useful when negotiating with the seller.

-Although the residual valuation calculation is essentially a simple calculation there are a number of different issues to consider and different values to estimate when using the residual method.
+Although the residual valuation calculation is simple, there are several issues to consider and different values to estimate when using the residual method.

 Gross development value (GDV): This is the market value of the completed project.
 It may be based on the likely rent and yield of the completed project.

-Profit: This is the amount of profit that the developer of the project requires or is willing to accept.
-It is likely to dictate the maximum price the developer is willing to pay for the land.
+Profit: The amount of profit the developer requires or is willing to accept.
+This will likely dictate the maximum price the developer will pay for the land.

 Now to consider total development costs:

-Land costs: The comprises the purchase price or likely purchase price of the land at the point of buying it.
+Land costs: The purchase (likely purchase) price of the land at the point of buying it.
 It includes any purchase taxes payable.
 These are also known as acquisition costs.

-Build or construction costs: This comprises the cost of building on the land.
-It is likely to be based on an estimate, allowing for an estimate of the likely cost when the work is carried out.
-It may include fees which arise directly from the building work including legal fees, project management, planning costs and section 106 costs.
+Build or construction costs: The cost of building on the land in question.
+It is likely to be based on an estimate, allowing for an estimate of the cost when the work is carried out.
+It may include fees which arise directly from the building work as well as legal fees, project management costs, planning costs and costs associated with Section 106.

-Fees: This includes most professional fees payable on the project which are not included in building costs.
-For example, other legal fees, planning consultant’s fees, environmental impact assessments etc.
+Fees: This includes most professional fees payable on the project that are not included in building costs — for example, fees for legal, planning consultants and environmental impact assessments.

 Sales or letting costs: These comprise an estate agent’s fees and commission for selling a completed development or a letting agent’s fees for finding a tenant or tenants.
 They also include the marketing costs of the completed project.

-Finance costs: This comprises the cost of financing the project, including the interest rate and arrangement fees on borrowed capital.
-When considering finance a valuation should also take into account cash flow.
+The cost of financing: Borrowed capital, including interest and arrangement fees.
+When considering finance, a valuation should also take into account cash flow.

-Other costs: The above list of costs to be considered in a residual valuation is not exclusive and may include other costs depending on the particular project.
-For example, land surveys, demolition costs and land remediation costs (eg. the removal of contaminated material).
-It may incorporate an allowance for expenses between when a project is completed and when it is sold or let, eg. utility and security costs and void periods.
+Other costs: These costs are not exclusive, and others we have not listed may apply to some projects.
+For example, land surveys, demolition costs and land remediation costs (the removal of contaminated material).
+It may incorporate an allowance for expenses between when a project is completed and when it is sold or let (for example, utility and security costs and void periods).

 It is necessary to consider these costs not only at the point the residual valuation is carried out but at that future point at which the proposed development is completed.
 This can be addressed by way of the discounted cash flow method.
-Also, it is important to bear in mind that some forecasts and estimates may change.
-For example, building costs change once a detailed design has been worked up.
+Also, it is necessary to bear in mind that some forecasts and estimates may change.
+For example, once a detailed design has been worked up, the price may change.

 Is it Possible to Have a Negative Residual Land Valuation?